Physics-informed digital twin and onboard control of a brainbot for intelligent active matter: Kinematics of brainbot motion

 \subsection{Classification of trajectories}

-The different forms of $\bm v_\text{c}$ discussed in sections~\ref{subsubsec:vcbody} and \ref{subsubsec:vclab} allow us to reproduce the various autonomous trajectories executed by a brainbot as observed in the experiments.
-The different cases are discussed in Table~\ref{tab:cases} with the corresponding simulated trajectories shown in Fig.~\ref{fig:sim1}, top row.
+The different forms of $\bm v_\text{c}$ discussed in sections~\ref{subsubsec:vcbody} and \ref{subsubsec:vclab} allow us to reproduce the various autonomous trajectories executed by a brainbot.
+The different fundamental modes of motion are discussed in Table~\ref{tab:cases} with the corresponding simulated trajectories shown in Fig.~\ref{fig:sim1}, top row.

+To understand how the above-discussed modes of motion (top row in Fig.~\ref{fig:sim1}) correspond to the classification parameter $\eta$, we explore the time evolution of $\eta$ (second row in Fig.~\ref{fig:sim1}) and its associated distribution (third row in Fig.~\ref{fig:sim1}).
+Linear and circular trajectories (the latter including both spinning and orbital trajectories) are characterized by a single value of $\eta$, resulting in a delta-function distribution $P(\eta)$.
+For linear and spinning motion $\eta$ equals $0$ and $1$, respectively, while for orbital motion $0 < \eta < 1$.

-The middle and bottom rows of panels in Fig.~\ref{fig:sim1} show the $\eta$ values and the probability distributions of $\eta$ values, respectively, for the trajectories shown in the top row of Fig.~\ref{fig:sim1}.
-While the linear and circular (spinning and orbital) trajectories are characterized by a single value of $\eta$, the helical trajectories (and also the unrealistic trajectory displayed in Fig.~\ref{fig:sim1} (f)) show $\eta$ varying sinusoidally with time.
-Interestingly, the sinusoidally-varying values of $\eta$ result in a probability distribution that is peaked at the extreme values of $\eta$ and is at its minimum at the mean value of $\eta$.
-This is consistent with the probability distribution of any sinusoidal function with binning.
+For the helical (Fig.~\ref{fig:sim1} (d),(e)) and more complex trajectories (Fig.~\ref{fig:sim1} (f)), $\eta$ varies with time following one sinusoidal mode.
+Consistent with the probability distribution of any sinusoidal function with binning, in these cases $\eta$ has a probability distribution that is peaked at the extreme values of $\eta$ and is at its minimum at the mean value of $\eta$ (Fig.~\ref{fig:sim1} (d)-(f), third row).